Azure-Samples/communication-services-web-calling-hero/README.md

 The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.
 Powering this front-end is a C# web application powered by ASP.NET Core to connect this application with Azure Communication Services.

-A separate branch with Teams Interop capabilities is [available](https://github.com/Azure-Samples/communication-services-web-calling-hero/blob/teams-interop/README.md).
-Teams Interop is in public preview and uses beta SDKs that are not meant for production use.
+A separate branch with features currently in public preview is [available](https://github.com/Azure-Samples/communication-services-web-calling-hero/tree/public-preview).
+Features include: Teams Interop which in public preview and uses beta SDKs that are not meant for production use.
 Please use the main branch sample for any production scenarios.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample).